SyrupMakes/Raspberry-Pi-Laptop/README.md

 ## Active Cooler

 The passive cooler inside of the Raspberry Pi 500 is too big to fit inside the case so an active cooler has to be used instead.
+I used a cheap $16 Raspberry Pi 5 cooler off of amazon.
 The Raspberry Pi 500 does not have a fan header, but you can use GPIO and a python script to control the fan.

 ## Laptop Hinge

 This is one of the things that I meant by not re-inventing the wheel.
-You could get away with using a 3D printed hinge but honestly, I tried that and the experience was not great.
-Proper laptop hinges are available and the experience is so much better that it is worth the extra $32.
+You could get away with using a 3D printed hinge but it feels so much worse than a proper laptop hinge.
+Proper laptop hinges are available and the experience is so much better that it is worth the extra money.
 No one likes a floppy laptop.

 ## Storage